c4mjs/c4mjs/README.md

 npx @c4mjs/cli init

-npm install && npm run make
+npm install && npm run build
 ```

-This will now generate a `workspace.xml` file in the folders root. 🚀
+This will now generate a `workspace.json` file in the folders root. 🚀

 Serve it